Hairdresser registration

 Separate applications are required for the premises from which the business will operate and for the staff.

-The cost of each registration is £66.00.
+The cost of registration of the premises is £150.

-Following an application an Environmental Health Officer will visit the premises to check they meet health and safety guidelines and conform with local byelaws.
+Following an application, an Environmental Health Officer will visit the premises to check they meet health and safety guidelines and conform with local byelaws.

 Licence summary